Secret Caribbean Islands: 8 Hidden Gems Worth Seeking Out

 To get to sleepy Barbuda, you land in Antigua and either hop a plane (20 minutes) or boat (3 hours).
 Your reward?
 Pink and white sand beaches, a small, colorful village and almost no other tourists in sight.
 Grab a sea taxi to the Frigate Bird Sanctuary at Codrington Lagoon, where more than 5,000 frigates (the world's largest colony) gather in the mangroves.
-Although hit hard by Hurricane Irma in 2017, the island is on the mend and its best resort, Barbuda Belle, has reopened with added rooms, a new restaurant, and a forthcoming spa for 2019.
+Although hit hard by Hurricane Irma in 2017, the island is on the mend and its best resort, Barbuda Belle, has reopened with added rooms, a new restaurant, and a forthcoming spa.

 With its miles of hiking trails, tropical rainforests, and black beaches, it's no wonder Dominica is considered the Caribbean's “Nature Isle.”
 There are hidden waterfalls, fresh water lakes, and hot springs to discover along with wildlife like loggerhead turtles and sperm whales.
 The island is also home to the Kalinago Barana Aute, an indigenous tribe of Carib Indians.
 During visits to the village, you can see traditional basket weaving by the Kalinago People, as well as cassava bread baking).
 As for where to stay, check into the Fort Young Hotel in the capital of Roseau, whose best rooms feature balconies overlooking the ocean.

 Rosario Islands, Colombia

-A short 45-minute boat road from Cartagena, this little known treasure is actually an archipelago of 30 small islands.
+A short 45-minute boat road from Cartagena, these secret Caribbean islands are actually an archipelago of 30 small islets.
 Daily excursions from the mainland head out for scuba diving, snorkeling or beach-bumming followed by a lunch of fresh grilled fish, rice and an ice-cold Aguila beer.
-If you'd rather hole up for a night or two, the chic, white-washed rooms of Hotel San Pedro de Majagua are the place to stay.
+If you'd rather hole up for a night or two, the chic, whitewashed rooms of Hotel San Pedro de Majagua are the place to stay.

 Caye Caulker, Belize